quixio/quix-samples/nodejs/web-api/README.md

 [^1]: Steps for setting environmental variables depend on the programming environment you are using.
 If you are using an IDE, please consult the documentation for your IDE on how to set environmental variables.
 Otherwise, consult documentation for your OS for guidance for setting environmental variables.

-[^2]: The listening port of the web service is hard-coded in the _app.ts_ file to 80.
+[^2]: The listening port of the web service is hard-coded in the `_app.ts_` file to 80.
 Ths is because Quix sets up port forwarding and configures DNS for public access automatically when running the API on Quix, and hence, is not meant to be modified.
 However, if you are debugging the service locally, you may want to change this to a port number greater than 1024 (e.g. 8080) as Unix-based systems may require privileged access to listen on port numbers less than 1024.

+## Docs

+For documentation related to JWT authentication, refer to [express-jwt](https://github.com/auth0/express-jwt).
+For documentation related to Swagger UI, refer to [swagger-ui-express](https://github.com/scottie1984/swagger-ui-express).
+For documentation related to logging, refer to [winston](https://github.com/winstonjs/winston).

+## Contribute

+Submit forked projects to the Quix [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.
+Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.

+## Open source

+This project is open source under the Apache 2.0 license and available in our [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.

+Please star us and mention us on social to show your appreciation.